Get some answers

 All tobacco kills.
 Whether they are bought legitimately or illegally, all tobacco products contain over 5,000 chemicals, at least 60 of which are known to cause cancer.
 All tobacco kills up to two in three lifelong smokers.

 If I give information will anything be done?

 You can give information anonymously with full confidence it will be taken seriously.
-Information given by people like yourself helps Trading Standards to take more illegal tobacco off the streets.
+Information given by people like you helps Trading Standards and other enforcement partners to take more illegal tobacco off the streets.